-This project will construct a new 169 patient bed tower as an addition to the existing John Dempsey Hospital (JDH).
-The addition will include 10-12 new operating rooms and an expanded Emergency Department.
-The renovation work will relocate the Clinical Lab and the Clinical Pharmacy spaces and will replace or refurbish the mechanical and electrical infrastructure for the much of the existing JDH space.
+This project will construct a new 169 patient bed tower as an addition to the existing main Hospital (H) Building.
+The addition will include space for 13 new operating rooms and a new 42 bay Emergency Department.
+The renovation work will relocate the Clinical Lab and the Clinical Pharmacy programs and will replace or refurbish the mechanical and electrical infrastructure for the much of the existing H building.

-The project's scope is expanded as part of the Bioscience Connecticut initiative to include 46,000 gross square footage (gsf) of medical education space and 26,000 gsf of clinical support space.
-The medical education space will support the planned 30% increase in dental and medical student class sizes.
+The project's scope was expanded as part of the Bioscience Connecticut initiative to include 26,000 gross square feet of clinical support space and a second 400 car parking garage.
 The clinical support space will allow medical support services to be combined into one location.